-If you value your independence and financial privacy, you may chose to manage your own money rather than a joint account.
+If you value your independence and financial privacy, you may choose to manage your own money rather than open a joint account.

 Do you both use the same budget and consider your costs as shared expenses rather than individual expenses?
 If all you have is shared expenses, then it may be logical to have a joint bank account.

-You might save a few dollars on fees, but if you aren’t really all that happy about the idea, then don’t do it.
+You might save a few dollars on fees by opening a joint bank account in Canada, but if you aren’t really happy about the idea, don’t do it.
 You can always check out our guide to fee-free chequing accounts to find options for both of you that can help you save on fees while keeping your finances separate.

-Believing your partner will be financially responsible at all times, even if things get tough, is essential.
+Believing your partner will always be financially responsible, even if things get tough, is essential.
 If the trust isn’t there, you are better off keeping things separate.

 Is talking about money issues uncomfortable?
-If you have communication problems surrounding money and you feel you need to hold back your opinion, then you might want to consider avoiding a joint account.
+If you have communication problems surrounding money and feel you need to hold back your opinion, you might want to avoid a joint account.

 Confirm that you’re working toward the same financial goals.
-This includes short term goals such as financing an overseas trip and long term goals like buying a house.
-If you’re not on the same page, a joint account will be less likely to work.
+This includes short-term goals such as financing an overseas trip and long-term goals like buying a house.
+A joint account will be less likely to work if you’re not on the same page.